drewdg/BSDWorkshop2024/README.md

 Type the following commands on the virtual machine:

-<html>pkg</html>
+pkg

 respond to the prompt with y to bootstrap pkg if you didn't install the handbook earlier.
 We're installing 6 packages in one line.

-pkg install -y xorg sudo xfce firefox vim-x11 virtualbox-ose-additions
-* remove “virtualbox-ose-additions if using VMWare Fusion, and skip the following 2 commands * sysrc vboxguest_enable=YES sysrc vboxservice_enable=YES
+pkg install -y xorg sudo xfce firefox vim-x11 virtualbox-ose-additions /* remove “virtualbox-ose-additions if using VMWare Fusion, and skip the following 2 commands * sysrc vboxguest_enable=YES sysrc vboxservice_enable=YES